 In a culture that still values heteronormative ideals that are very much tied to all of our conditioned upbringings, it’s no surprise that for some men, they would rather support, promote, and subscribe to a heterosexual agenda at the expense of their own truth.
 I could go into a plethora of complex reasons as to why, but as many of my closeted friends and acquaintances have shared, it’s just easier!

-It is easier for some gay men to celebrate black love when it pertains to a man and woman.
+It is easier for some gay men to publicly celebrate black love when it pertains to a man and woman.
 It is easier to support churches and organizations rooted in historical legacies because its been taught to be appropriate, and to many, a family obligation and a false sense of duty.
-It is easier to, albeit sad, that many choose to subscribe to protecting the happiness and proverbial bubble of those we love and willfully deeming our needs, and romantic love interests as unworthy of attention and or having a sense of pride.
+It is easier to subscribe to protecting the happiness and delusional bubble of those we love while willfully deeming our needs, and romantic love interests as unworthy of attention or warranting a sense of pride.

-They have been masters of designing a life that is visually appeasing to, and reflective of those around us.
-The people some men unconsciously vow to protect often do not view our lives and happiness as worthy of celebration so it’s not uncommon for SGL men themselves, to be completely uncomfortable following, supporting, or publicly rooting for their own or their true identity.
+Some men have been masters of designing a life that is visually appeasing to, and reflective of those around us.
+The people these men unconsciously vow to protect, often do not view our lives and happiness as worthy of celebration so it’s not uncommon for same gender loving men themselves, to be completely uncomfortable following, supporting, or publicly rooting for their own.